Lincoln-Masetla/TopScorersFinder/README.md

 ## Usage

-1. Provide a CSV file with data in this format: `FirstName,LastName,Score`
+1. Provide a CSV file with data in this format: `FirstName,LastName,Score` (Already there in the root of Console app)
 2. Run the app: `dotnet run --project TopScorersFinder.ConsoleApp`
-3. Enter the CSV file path and minimum score.
+3. Check CSV if the output on the console.